DianaOlympos/jekyll_softwaremaxims/_posts/2024-04-01-open-source-hobbyists-turf.md

 ---
-title: You Are All On The Hobbyists Maintainer Turf Now
+title: You Are All On The Hobbyists Maintainers' Turf Now
 ---

 For quite some time, I have felt some unease at the public discourse around